Azure/Azure-AI-Content-Safety-Private-Preview/Annotation API Private Preview.md

 ### Category

-a category refers to a specific type of prohibited content or behavior that is outlined in the guidelines.
+A category refers to a specific type of prohibited content or behavior that is outlined in the guidelines.
 Categories may include things like hate speech, harassment, threats, nudity or sexually explicit content, violence, spam, or other forms of prohibited content.
 These categories are typically defined in broad terms to encompass a range of different behaviors and types of content that are considered to be problematic.
 By outlining specific categories of prohibited content, community guidelines provide users with a clear understanding of what is and is not allowed on the platform, and help to create a safer and more positive online community.

 ## 💡 QuickStart - Adaptive annotation by using the API

-Before you can begin to test, you need to create an Azure AI Content Safety resource and get the subscription keys to access the resource.
+Before you can begin to test, you need to [create an Azure AI Content Safety resource]((https://aka.ms/acs-create)) and get the subscription keys to access the resource.

 > ###  📘 NOTE
 >